-We record liabilities related to environmental remediation obligations when estimated future expenditures are probable and reasonably estimable.
-We adjust our environmental accruals as further information becomes available to us or as circumstances change.
-We generally do not discount estimated future expenditures to their present value due to the uncertainty of the timing of the pay out.
-We recognize recoveries of remediation costs from other parties, if any, as assets when their receipt is deemed probable.
-At March 31, 2011, we have not recognized any receivables for recoveries.
+We record liabilities related to environmental remediation and related matters when estimated future expenditures are probable and reasonably estimable.
+We adjust such accruals as further information becomes available to us or as circumstances change.
+Unless the amounts and timing of such estimated future expenditures are fixed and reasonably determinable, we generally do not discount estimated future expenditures to their present value due to the uncertainty of the timing of the pay out.
+We recognize recoveries of costs from other parties, if any, as assets when their receipt is deemed probable.
+At June 30, 2011, we have not recognized any receivables for recoveries.

-We do not know and cannot estimate the exact time frame over which we will make payments for our accrued environmental costs.
-The timing of payments depends upon a number of factors including the timing of the actual remediation process; which in turn depends on factors outside of our control.
-At each balance sheet date, we estimate the amount of our accrued environmental costs which we expect to pay within the next twelve months, and we classify this estimate as a current liability.
+We do not know and cannot estimate the exact time frame over which we will make payments for our accrued environmental and related costs.
+The timing of payments depends upon a number of factors, including but not limited to the timing of the actual remediation process; which in turn depends on factors outside of our control.
+At each balance sheet date, we estimate the amount of our accrued environmental and related costs which we expect to pay within the next twelve months, and we classify this estimate as a current liability.
 We classify the remaining accrued environmental costs as a noncurrent liability.